Gods and Goddesses

 How does Bootes relate to modern farming or agriculture?

-While Bootes is not directly worshipped today, his mythological role as a herdsman or plowman symbolizes the timeless connection between humans and agriculture.
+While Bootes is not directly worshiped today, his mythological role as a herdsman or plowman symbolizes the timeless connection between humans and agriculture.
 Modern farmers might see him as a representation of the hard work and dedication needed to cultivate the land.

 What can we learn from Greek agricultural deities like Bootes?